Last Updated 23.02.2023

 • Unable to communicate their physical and emotional needs

 There are also reasons for cheating that are unique to same-sex partnerships.
 Specifically, gays often receive messaging that their partnerships are inadequate, they aren't real, and that gay relationships center around sex, not emotional connections.
-Most men who are gay also grow up without ever having seen a healthy gay relationship modeled for them.
+Most men who are gay also go through their young life without ever having seen a healthy gay relationship modeled for them.
 You can't deny the gay community things like support and health equality and then shame them when they don't achieve monogamy.
+They end up lacking the relationship skills that other men develop in a hetero world.

 Yes, these views and attitudes are changing, but they persist.
 Recent evolution doesn't fully mitigate the collective trauma the gay community must navigate and how that impacts them.
 The bottom line is that it's okay to acknowledge that people cheat in gay couplings.
 However, it's also important to understand that society has worked pretty damn hard to make it difficult for gays to form strong, monogamous commitments.
 This is less about making excuses and more about acknowledging the various reasons this happens to do better.